klin1344/OwlSecurity/README.md

-# OwlSecurity
+OwlSecurity

-OwlSecurity.
 Created at CodeRED Curiosity 2016.

 Winner for "Best Use of IBM Watson".

 Turn any phone into a smart security camera that automatically detects for fire, burglars, weapons, accidents, and medical emergencies, texts 911, and alerts emergency contacts.